APACTestDrive/CloudNative_AppDev/DEMOscript.md

 ![](images/cafehome.png)

-* Mirror your mobile phone opening your browser in the Developer Tools mode for a Mobile Device
+* Mirror your mobile phone by opening your browser in the Developer Tools mode for a Mobile Device
 * Enter Café Supremo URL - `http://<JCS IP address>/cafesupremo` in your browser
 * Click on the hamburger icon at the top left hand corner of the Cafe Supremo home page

 ## Step 2: Explore The Application

-* Show how this JET UI looks like by going into the Discover and Stores options
+* Show how the JET UI frontend looks like by going into the **Discover** and **Stores** options to discover the coffees on sale at store and the locations of the stores
-* Highlight that the Rewards Service option has not been completed and hence it is greyed out
+* Highlight the  **Rewards** option has not been completed and hence it is greyed out.
+This is the option to credit and redeem your coffee rewards.
+* When the **Rewards** option is availble and clicked, it makes a REST API call to the Rewards Service
-* The Reward Service is being implemented as a Microservice in Node.js
+* The Reward Service is being implemented as a Microservice in Node.js and deployed to an ACCS instance
-* Since the two services are implemented separately, using different languages and tools, there is very little integration and collaboration between the two teams
+* The two services JET UI frontend and Reward Service are implemented independently by two teams using different languages and tools
-* Code are stored in separate Git repositories and they are built differently, but manually.
+* Code are stored in separate Git repositories and they are built differently, and separately
 * We will show how you can improve your team’s productivity and quickly rollout new services by adopting CI/CD in Oracle AppDev Platform

 ![](images/cafemenu_no_rewards.png)
 ![](images/cafemap.png)

-* Click on each option to show what they do such as discovering the coffee on sale at the store and the locations of the store
-* Highlight the **Rewards** option is greyed out and this is the option to credit and redeem your coffee rewards The reason why this is greyed out is because the team developing the Reward Service is not completed and not ready to integrate.
-The Reward Service is being developed as a Node.js microservice to be deployed to an ACCS instance.
-When the **Rewards** option is clicked, it makes a REST API call to the Rewards Service.

 ## Step 3: